Phebz-austin/printf/README.md

 8. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
 Conversion specifiers to handle: d, i, u, o, x, X
 9. Print some money and give it to us for the rain forests
-Handle the field width for non-custom conversion specifiers.
+Handle the field width for non-custom conversion specifiers
 10. The negative is the equivalent of the composer's score, and the print the perfor mance
 Handle the precision for non-custom conversion specifiers.